ra1028/swiftui-atom-properties/README.md

 }
 ```

 Use `@Watch` to obtain the value of `FilteredTodosAtom` read-only.
-Updates to any of the dependent atoms are propagated to this view, and it re-render the todo list.
+It updates to any of the dependent atoms are propagated to this view, and it re-render the todo list.
 Finally, assemble the views we've created so far and complete.

 ```swift